Quick Answer: How do you truly embrace your imperfections?

 There is no polite coughing into a handkerchief.
 There is no discreet turning away to hide their breathing.
 There is just pure, unadulterated pug noise.

 This is a masterclass in being authentic and unfiltered.
 Society tells us to quiet down, to be polite, and to swallow our spiciest opinions so we do not ruffle any feathers.
 What a massive load of rubbish.
+Your flaws and your loud opinions are not secrets to be locked away in a vault.
+They are usually your most charming features.

 Signs you need to embrace your inner snort: